michaelspatrick/pg-collect/README.md

 # pg-collect
 Data gathering script for PostgreSQL which can be useful to diagnose issues.
 The tool collects numerous Operating System metrics as well as PostgreSQL metrics which can be analyzed.
+These metrics are written to a text file and then tar and gzipped into an archive file which is easy to send to an engineer or attach to a support ticket.

-## help output
+## Help output
 ```
 localhost:~/postgres$ ./pg-collect.sh --help
 Usage: pg-collect.sh [-h] [-v] [-V] [-f]